MorgesHAB/ERT2020GS/README.md

 -----------------------------------------------------------------
 ## Installation of Raspbian
-Installation of Raspbian exploitation system on your Rapsberry Pi
+Installation of Raspbian operating system on your Rapsberry Pi

 Download the last version of Raspbian on (a .img file): https://www.raspberrypi.org/downloads/raspbian/